jeremyzbc/ms-frontend-sandbox/README.md

 Note: change "linebreak-style": ["error", "windows"] in .eslintrc file to "linebreak-style": ["error", "unix"] if you are on Mac.

 ## Style ##
-Simple CSS, used Bootstrap few utility class.
+Simple CSS, used a few Bootstrap utility classes.

 ## ScreenShots ##
 ![Screenshot1](/screenshots/initial-render.png)